Katherine Dee Discusses The Future Of Dating In America, Film, Anime, & The Occult | OAP #41

 That's interesting.

-Obviously politically, there were a lot of conservative leaders elected, but I I'm I wasn't around to like see what was really happening culturally because you know there's sort of this anything goes late 60s, early 70s things that had that happened, and I'm not sure that when that happened, there was like a hyper conservative backlash on a cultural level.
+Obviously, politically, there were a lot of conservative leaders elected, but I wasn't around to like see what was really happening culturally because, you know, there's sort of this anything goes late 60s, early 70s thing that had that happened.

-I mean, we saw it politically, but not necessarily culturally.
+And we saw it politically, but not necessarily culturally.

 I guess they're related.

-It was interesting to me in your article how you associated it at the very beginning with you know, during the next financial crisis or after the next financial crisis.
+It was interesting to me in your article how you associated it at the very beginning with, you know, during the next financial crisis or after the next financial crisis.

-Because like if you look at Germany, you know, when the Third Reich came to power, it was sort of like a hyper conservative movement, hyper German traditional movement that happened, and it was it was in light of you know of 30% unemployment and financial crisis.
+Because if you look at Germany, you know, when the Third Reich came to power, it was sort of like a hyper-conservative movement, hyper-German traditional movement that happened.

-So why is it that you've linked it to I mean if it's it's pretty much the the same the same logic, like as people like become, you know, we we've had a lot of financial hardship, but I don't think we've had you know, at the level of like 2008, for example, like I think that we you know it's it's it's possible that we'll experience something of um you know similar similar magnitude.
+Like as people like become, you know, we've had a lot of financial hardship, but I don't think we've had, you know, at the level of like 2008, for example.

 Interesting.